2019 Compostela Valley renaming plebiscite: Question

 Voters wrote "yes" or "no" or its equivalent in Filipino.

 Results

-The results of the plebiscite was counted manually and was submitted to the Provincial Plebiscite Board of Canvassers.
+The results of the plebiscite were counted manually and submitted to the Provincial Plebiscite Board of Canvassers.

-The turnout of the plebiscite as per the Comelec was around 45 percent which translates to 178,953 participants out of the 410,262 eligible votes.
-Majority of the voters favored the renaming with 174,442 voting "yes" and 5,020 voted "no".
-Canvassing was slowed due to inconsistencies regarding the number of votes in four municipalities.
-The results of the plebiscite was approved by the Comelec at 10:24 p.m. on December 8, 2019.
+According to COMELEC, the turnout was around 45 percent, with 178,953 participants out of 410,262 eligible voters.
+The majority favored the renaming, with 174,442 voting "yes" and 5,020 voting "no".
+Canvassing was slowed due to inconsistencies in the vote counts from four municipalities.
+The results were approved by COMELEC at 10:24 p.m. on December 8, 2019.

 By municipality

-The measure was accepted in all municipalities by overwhelming margins.
-The municipality of Compostela had the largest proportion of "no" votes.
+The measure was accepted by overwhelming margins in all municipalities, with Compostela having the largest proportion of "no" votes.

 By legislative district

-Likewise, the measure was accepted in both legislative districts.
+Likewise, the measure was accepted in both legislative districts of Compostela Valley.